Protecting biodiversity and ecosystems

 We aim to protect the world’s biodiversity and have started to assess our nature-related dependencies and impacts.
 Not only do we rely on natural resources entering our value chain, but we also benefit from the services provided by the ecosystems and are exposed to nature-related risks.
 As part of the value chain, we can play a role in helping to maintain healthy ecosystems which generate oxygen, supply food and resources, provide wildlife habitats and ensure pollination.

-We agree that the loss of nature is a to economic sustainability.
+We agree that the loss of nature is a threat to economic sustainability.
 Biodiversity is essential to the resilience of nature.
 It is part of the natural capital, and it is affected by human activities, such as exploitation of forest, land use changes, agriculture and manufacturing and will work with others to play our part in addressing this going forward.

 We have gathered a multidisciplinary working group to analyze and interpret the EU Deforestation Regulation and to enhance our due diligence processes to align with the specified requirements.
 Our proactive approach includes engaging with key raw material suppliers to ensure their readiness and facilitating capacity building measures.
 We are also participating in the United Nations Global Compact Finland training program on Science Based Targets for Nature to leverage our understanding on how to manage our nature impacts.